ministryofjustice/security-guidance/docs/spam-and-phishing-guide.md

 # Spam and Phishing Guide

-This guide outlines the technical implementations that technical users should make to keep Ministry of Justice \(MoJ\) systems secure.
+This guide outlines the technical implementations that technical users should make to keep systems secure.

 **Related information**